waley-code/job_listing_system_api/README.md

     Route::get('/jobs/search', [JobController::class, 'search']);

     This endpoint will receive a GET request with the search parameters in the query string.
-The JobController@search method will search for job postings based on the search parameters and return the matching job postings.
+The search method will search for job postings based on the search parameters and return the matching job postings.

     Route::get('/jobs/{id}', [JobController::class, 'shpw']);